YosubShin/VLMEvalKit/scripts/README_wandb.md

 - **Model Info**: Model name and configuration parameters
 - **Dataset Info**: Dataset name and metadata
 - **Framework**: VLMEvalKit version and settings

+## Features

+### Real-Time Output Streaming

+When using `--run-and-log`, the console output from `run.py` is displayed in real-time:

+- **Live Progress**: See evaluation progress as it happens
+- **Error Visibility**: Immediately see any errors or warnings
+- **No Lost Output**: All console output is preserved and displayed
+- **Combined Streams**: Both stdout and stderr are shown together

+This means you get the same experience as running `run.py` directly, but with automatic WandB logging when complete.

 ## WandB Dashboard